kubernetes-sigs/cluster-api/docs/proposals/20221109-managed-external-etcd.md

 ### Risks and Mitigations

-- What are the risks of this proposal and how do we mitigate?
-Think broadly.
-- How will UX be reviewed and by whom?
-- How will security be reviewed and by whom?
-- Consider including folks that also work outside the SIG or subproject.

 ## Alternatives

 - Although this proposal is for adding an implementation of the etcd provider that uses etcdadm, other projects/tools can also be used for creating etcd clusters.
 We can also add new implementations following the etcd provider contract for such projects.